 What Is Workers’ Compensation?

 Workers’ compensation law first developed during the Industrial Revolution in response to high levels of serious injuries among factory workers.
 Prior to the advent of workers’ compensation laws, injured employees would be forced to sue their employers for negligence in order to obtain compensation for pain and suffering, medical bills and lost wages.
 Workers’ compensation laws were crafted as a “grand bargain” between labor and industry, in which employees gave up their right to sue for pain and suffering, in exchange for swift access to medical care and lost wage benefits.
 Each State has adopted such remedial social legislation to compensate employees for work injuries, while at the same time preventing catastrophic injuries from bankrupting American businesses.
-It is mandatory for employers to purchase workers’ compensation insurance coverage to cover such claims.
+It is mandatory for employers to purchase workers’ compensation insurance coverage to cover such claims, and consult their Workers’ Compensation Attorney in Flemington, NJ if needed.

 Does Workers’ Compensation Cover Only Sudden Accidents Or Other Long Term Problems And Illnesses As Well?